 In the interior of Croatia the climate is continental and more extreme with colder winters and more common snowfall; temperatures in winter frequently drop below 32°F (0°C).
 Summers, on the other hand, are similar in temperature to the coastal regions but feel hotter in the interior due to the lack of refreshing cool breezes from the sea.

-The peak tourist season in Croatia is in the summer months when the weather is hottest and driest, but the best time to visit is probably September or May when the weather is still warm enough for swimming and fun in the sun but the country is less crowded.
+The peak tourist season in Croatia is in the summer months when the weather is hottest and driest, but the best time to visit is probably September or May when the weather is still warm enough for swimming but the country is less crowded.

 Become our Croatia Travel Expert

 We are looking for contributors for our Croatia travel guide.
 If you are a local, a regular traveller to Croatia or a travel professional with time to contribute and answer occasional forum questions, please contact us.